 Costing proposed initiatives is important to understanding the scale of expenditure required.
 Ideally, this can be combined with the analysis of the fiscal context to identify whether specific policy proposals appear to be affordable.
-Costing can also be used to test different scenarios to understand how adjusting parameters (such as eligibility and benefit adequacy) affect cost.
+Costing can also be used to test different scenarios in order to understand how adjusting parameters (such as eligibility and benefit adequacy) affect cost.

 Undertaking costing exercises entails identifying the key parameters of different schemes that are proposed.
-The required parameters include the following:
+These parameters required include the following: